doc4d/docs/docs/settings/ai.md

 ### See also

-["Provider & Model Aliases"](../aikit/provider-model-aliases.md) in the 4D-AIKity documentation.
+["Provider & Model Aliases"](../aikit/provider-model-aliases.md) in the 4D AIKit documentation.